hibatallahk/hibatallahk/README.md

 </p>

-- 🔭 I’m currently working on AI applications in the financial sector
 - 👯 I’m looking to collaborate on Open sources and research projects
 - 🌱 2022 Goals: GCP/AWS
 - 😄 Pronouns: She/Her